April 14, 2026 · 8 min read

 Bring any paperwork from the breeder, shelter, or rescue (vaccine records, deworming history), a fresh fecal sample in a sealed bag if possible, your kitten in a secure carrier, and a list of any questions you have.

-Our team at South Pasadena Animal Hospital loves new kitten visits.
-We take time to answer your questions, go over the full care plan, and make sure your kitten's first experience at the vet is calm and positive.
-We're at 3116 W Main St in Alhambra, Monday through Friday. book a vet appointment or call us at (626) 441-1314.
+We genuinely like new kitten visits.
+We take the time to answer your questions and walk through the care plan so your kitten's first experience at the vet is calm rather than stressful.
+We're at 3116 W Main St in Alhambra, Monday through Friday — book an appointment or call (626) 441-1314.